 Source: LBD, BR, and authors' calculations.
 Left panel displays a breakdown of MP firms across Census years according to the minimum distance $(dist{ft}^{min})$ between their M and P establishments.
-Right panel reports the analogous distribution of the sum of these firms' subsequently granted patents applied for in years t to t + 4.
+Right panel reports the analogous distribution of the sum of these firms' subsequently granted patents applied for in years t to t+4.
 MP firms contain both manufacturing and innovation establishments.
 P establishments consist of plants in the following (NAICS) sectors: Architectural, Engineering, and Related Services (5413); Specialized Design Services (5414); Computer Systems Design and Related Services (5415); Management, Scientific, and Technical Consulting Services (5416); Scientific Research and Development Services (5417); Software Publishers (5112); Telecommunications (517); Data Processing, Hosting, and Related Services (518); and Corporate, Subsidiary, and Regional Managing Offices (551114).
 Firm and patent counts are rounded per Census disclosure guidelines.
 The set of firms included in the counts is restricted to the regression sample used in Tables 4 and 5.

-than 60 miles apart.
+apart.
 Their share rises from 2 to 9 percent.

-Figure 10 displays analogous distributions of firms' overall as well as M and P employment.30 As indicated in the figure, the overall employment of firms with the closest M and P establishments declines steadily starting in 1982.
-Part of this decline is due to the shifting of firms to the more distant bins over time, as noted above, with the result that the employment of firms in the middle distance category increases the most, from 10 to 29 percent, as employment in the closest bin falls from 85 to 59 percent.
+Figure 10 displays analogous distributions of firms' overall as well as M and P employment.31 As indicated in the figure, the overall employment of firms with the closest M and P establishments declines steadily starting in 1992.
+Part of this decline is due to the shifting of firms to the more distant bins over time, as noted above, with the result that the employment of firms in the middle distance category increases from 10 to 29 percent of all MP firms' employment, while that of firms in shortest distance category falls from 85 to 59 percent.

-The middle panel of Figure 10 reveals that manufacturing employment falls more sharply than innovation employment over the sample period, particularly among firms whose M-P plants are within 5 miles of each other.
+The middle panel of Figure 10 reveals that M employment falls more sharply than P employment, particularly among firms whose M-P plants are within 5 miles of each other.
 Indeed, M employment drops by more than half, from 8.2 to 3.4 million, among these firms.
-Their innovation employment, in the right panel of the figure, also falls substantially, from a high of 3.1 million in 1982 to a low of 1.7 million in 2012.
+Their innovation employment, reported in the right panel of the figure, also falls substantially, from a high of 3.1 million in 1982 to a low of 1.7 million in 2012.